-A suitably qualified lead independent director can introduce transparency and rigour to the governance process of companies and help set the expected cultural and behavioural tone from the top.
-This is important if companies are involved in related party transactions and can also help introduce or maintain effective anti-bribery and corruption systems and controls.
+Given the track record of related party transactions and investigations into bribery and corruption, a suitably qualified lead independent director can introduce transparency and rigour to the governance process of companies, and help set the expected cultural and behavioural tone from the top.
+They can also help introduce or maintain effective anti-bribery and corruption systems and controls.